 Poverty adversely affects the quality and quantity of education in the slums.
 Seven out of ten youth in the slums drop out of school after Primary Seven due to lack of school fees, career guidance or simply parent’s unwillingness to enrol them for further education.
 YSU therefore runs two programs to help increase retention.
 One program is Child Sponsorship, and the other is Adult literacy.

 Sponsorship funds are sourced from friends of YSU abroad to help young sportsmen and women who can’t afford to pay for Secondary School but are active in their sports, and are running programs that help their neighbourhoods.
 The Model has been effective in helping the child and their sponsor to build a lasting friendship that is driven by a common love, sports.
 This encourages the child to excel both at school and in the game, they love, knowing that their education is secure.

-Football is the main grassroot sport in the slums of Kitintale and Naguru, It is also such a strong uniting factor loved by both the young and old, which YSU has chosen to use it as a tool to pass on our different community development messages.
+Football is the main grassroot sport in the slums of Kitintale and Naguru.
+It is also such a strong uniting factor loved by both the young and old which YSU has chosen to use as a tool to pass on our different community development messages.
 We are using it for two programs; Football 4 WASH and Girls’ Football.

 Football For WASH

 In our Football 4 WASH program, we use the power of football to influence behavior in the field of water, sanitation & hygiene (WASH) among school going boys and girls.
 YSU has formed WASH clubs in schools around Kitintale and Naguru slums and teachers are appointed as Patrons of these clubs.
 These WASH clubs carryout bi-weekly football and hygiene activities to spread the WASH messages.
 Slums are characterized by shortages in clean water, poor hygiene, poor garbage disposal and lack of toilets/ pit latrines.
 YSU therefore is harnessing the communities’ love for football to spread the WASH messages and we believe we can bring positive change to the slums.